enisbt/turkey-cities/README.md

 # Cities of Turkey
-JSON list of cities of Turkey with plate, latitude and longitude information
+JSON list of cities of Turkey with plate, latitude, longitude and county list

 ## Sample